edgelesssys/contrast/docs/docs/examples/vault.md

 kubectl rollout restart deployment/openbao-client
 ```

-When a new Vault backend pod starts, it launches the Contrast Initializer during its startup sequence.
+When a new Vault backend pod starts, it runs the Contrast Initializer as part of its startup sequence.
-The Initializer receives the same workload secret as before, allowing it to derive the correct encryption key
+The Initializer receives the same workload secret as before, allowing it to derive the correct encryption key and unlock the existing LUKS-encrypted block device.
-and unlock the existing LUKS-encrypted device.
+This process ensures that the Vault backend can reattach the previously encrypted volume and access all stored data transparently.
-This ensures that all previously stored data in the Vault backend remains accessible through the reattached encrypted volume.
+However, while this step enables access to the filesystem-level storage, it does not unlock access to the actual secrets.
-Once the Vault has been initialized, future restarts will automatically trigger
+Once Vault has been initialized, subsequent restarts rely on the auto-unsealing process, which is triggered via the transit secrets engine API provided by the Coordinator.
-the auto-unsealing process via the transit secrets engine API provided by the Coordinator.
+This sealing mechanism remains the core component ensuring cryptographic protection of secrets.